Sports in Florida: Orlando

 Orlando is the home city of two major league professional sports teams — the Orlando Magic of the National Basketball Association (NBA), and Orlando City SC of Major League Soccer (MLS).
 Also, the Orlando Pride has competed in the National Women's Soccer League since 2016.

+Paolo Banchero and Franz Wagner have changed the game for the Orlando Magic Basketball team.
+Only together for three seasons, they have broken records and made history.
+They are the first pair of players to average 20.0 points per game since Shaquille O’ Neill and Anfernee Hardaway in 1995-1996.

 Orlando also has two minor league professional teams — the Orlando Solar Bears ECHL ice hockey team, and the Orlando Anarchy of the Women's Football Alliance.
 From 1991 to 2016, it was also home to the Orlando Predators of the Arena Football League and during 2019 it was home of the Orlando Apollos of the Alliance of American Football.

-In addition, two NCAA Division I teams call the Orlando area home: the Stetson Hatters (who are based in DeLand) and the UCF Knights.
+In addition, two NCAA Division I teams call the Orlando area home: the Stetson Hatters (who are based in DeLand) and the UCF Knights (based in unincorporated Orange County with an Orlando mailing address).

 From 1999 to 2002, the Orlando Miracle competed in the Women's National Basketball Association before relocating to the Mohegan Sun casino in Connecticut as the Connecticut Sun.

 None of Orlando's major sports teams have won any championships, but minor teams have collectively won two ArenaBowls (1998, 2000), two titles in ice hockey, three titles in minor league baseball, and two titles in soccer.

 Jacksonville

 Jacksonville is home to one major league sports team, the Jacksonville Jaguars of the National Football League (NFL).
 They also have several minor league teams including the Jacksonville Jumbo Shrimp for baseball, Jacksonville Sharks for indoor football, and Jacksonville Icemen for hockey.

+The Jacksonville Jaguars started up in 1995 of the National Football Conference (NFC) and then later, the National Football League (NFL).
+After an amazing few seasons, in 2000, that is when they started to deter and tallied the franchise-worst next six seasons.

 Jacksonville's two NCAA Division I teams are the Jacksonville Dolphins and the North Florida Ospreys.